 Miriam remembers the small, dark paramedic who walked with a slight limp, who took her baby in his thin arms, cradling him, avoiding looking in her direction.
-She recalls the weather, a picture-perfect early spring day.
+She recalls the weather that day, a picture-perfect early spring morning.
 She’d heard the forecast and planned to take Ben for a long walk around the lake.

 “Was Dad there?”